Learning Module

 What Should We Criminalize: Moral Wrongs?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Apply the theory that we should only criminalize actions if they are intrinsic moral wrongs
+- Apply the theory that we should only criminalize actions if they are intrinsic moral wrongs.

-- Identify a primary justification for limiting criminalization to moral wrongdoings
+- Identify a primary justification for limiting criminalization to moral wrongdoings.

-- Assess this theory of criminalization in light of its implications in a range of cases
+- Assess this theory of criminalization in light of its implications in a range of cases.

 Watch